Combined-cycle power plant: Competition

 There is active competition to reach higher efficiencies.

 Research aimed at 1370 C turbine inlet temperature has led to even more efficient combined cycles.

 Nearly 60% LHV efficiency (54% HHV efficiency) was reached in the Baglan Bay power station, using a GE H-technology gas turbine with a NEM 3 pressure reheat boiler, using steam from the heat recovery steam generator (HRSG) to cool the turbine blades.

-In May 2011 Siemens AG announced they had achieved a 60.75% efficiency with a 578 megawatt SGT5-8000H gas turbine at the Irsching Power Station.
+In May 2011 Siemens announced they had achieved a 60.75% efficiency with a 578 megawatt SGT5-8000H gas turbine at the Irsching Power Station.

 The Chubu Electric’s Nishi-ku, Nagoya power plant 405 MW 7HA is expected to have 62% gross combined-cycle efficiency.

 On 28 April 2016, the plant run by Électricité de France in Bouchain was certified by Guinness World Records as the world's most efficient combined-cycle power plant at 62.22%.
 It uses a General Electric 9HA, that claimed 41.5% simple cycle efficiency and 61.4% in combined-cycle mode, with a gas turbine output of 397 MW to 470 MW and a combined output of 592 MW to 701 MW.
 Its firing temperature is between 2600 and 2900 °F, its overall pressure ratio is 21.8 to 1.

 In December 2016, Mitsubishi claimed a LHV efficiency of greater than 63% for some members of its J Series turbines.

 In December 2017, GE claimed 64% in its latest 826 MW HA plant, up from 63.7%.
 They said this was due to advances in additive manufacturing and combustion.
 Their press release said that they planned to achieve 65% by the early 2020s.